spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/s3-object/index.md

            manifest source."
 %}

-## S3 Object Artifact in a Pipeline Definition
+## S3 object artifact in a pipeline definition

 The following are the fields that make up an S3 object artifact: